-Although she hails from a family of artisans, makers, and musicians, she believes that grief was the catalyst for her own artistic awakening.
-With a lifelong interest in the natural health field, Jane was surprised when her passion turned to the arts, after the passing of her parents.
-She believes that art transformed her life and is now an advocate of the healing power of creative expression.
+Although she hails from a family of makers and musicians, she believes that grief was the catalyst for her own artistic awakening.
+With a background in the natural health field, Jane was surprised when her interest turned to the arts after the passing of her parents.
+Immersing herself in art transformed her life, and she is now an advocate of the healing power of creative expression.

-When not immersed in art-making she delights in discovering and photographing the faces she finds in Nature.
-Jane currently lives in Grimsby, Ontario with her husband, Robert, a soap-maker.
+When not painting, she delights in discovering and photographing the faces she finds in Nature.
+Jane currently lives in Grimsby, Ontario, with her husband Robert, owner of Arrowsmith Soap.

-I believe the intuitive painting process is an ongoing collaboration with invisible realms.
-Dreams, guides, imagination, shamanic journeys, memories, synchronicities, visions, and more blend together to play a part in the finished piece of work.
+I believe intuitive painting is a process of collaborating with invisible realms.
+Dreams, imagination, guides, journeys, memories, synchronicities, visions, a sixth sense and more play a part, as the piece unfolds.

 Since my first encounter with intuitive painting, I have been awed by this magical process.
-The mystery and anticipation of the next painting is my inspiration.
-I can't wait to start a new piece to see what the layers of paint will reveal.
-I also find and photograph Nature Spirits - the faces and anthropomorphic animals I see in tree bark and clouds - and this fascination has also, to some extent, influenced my art.
+The mystery and anticipation of what the next painting will reveal is my inspiration.

-I work to create a base with acrylic paint and/or acrylic ink, layering, mark-making and playing with colour until something recognizable begins to appear.
-When the abstract background begins to give hints of a face or figure, I feel compelled to develop what I see.
+I start by creating a base with acrylic paint and/or acrylic ink, layering, mark-making and playing with colour until something recognizable appears.
+When the abstract background give hints of a face or figure, I feel impelled to develop what I see.

-Ultimately, my mission is to enchant and inspire people of all ages with my work.
-I title each piece and occasionally write poems to accompany a painting, but I really want the viewer to find their own connection to my art and experience their own insights and epiphanies.
-I'm always thrilled to hear when others have found meaningful messages in my work and truly hope that you will find a magical painted story that speaks to you.
+Ultimately, my desire is to enchant and inspire people of all ages with my work.
+I title each piece and write poems to accompany some of the paintings.
+What I really want though, is for the viewer to find their own connection to my art and experience their own insights and epiphanies.
+I'm always thrilled to hear when others have found meaningful messages in my work.
+I hope that you find a painted story that speaks to you.